Barbog/deja-website/pages/en/survival-guide.the-basics.cell-phones-tablets-pcs.md

 Because of the location and proximity to the border, there is poor wi-fi/cellular  access on the property and phones will roam between different providers, attempting to find the best signal.

-- set to airplane mode so you don't roam.
+- Set to airplane mode so you don't roam.